 The dean of student's office is committed to providing support and assistance to students who experience negative consequences related to substance use.
 In cases of alcohol and other drug overuse, the primary concern is for the health and safety of the individual(s) involved.

 The goal of the alcohol and other drug amnesty policy, which encompasses both medical amnesty and bystander amnesty, is to decrease the risk that a student will hesitate to seek help in an alcohol and other drug-related emergency.
 Alcohol and other drug amnesty policies are common on college campuses and are intended to encourage safety and responsibility throughout the community.
 These policies promote education and/or treatment instead of punishment for individuals who receive emergency medical attention or seek medical attention for others in order to reduce the risk of future occurrences.

-Individuals who need medical assistance for themselves or others are strongly encouraged to call emergency services (x5424 from an on campus phone or 413.559.5424 from a cell phone).
+Individuals who need medical assistance for themselves or others are strongly encouraged to call campus safety & wellbeing (x5424 from an on campus phone or 413.559.5424 from a cell phone).

 Please note that students granted alcohol and other drug amnesty will not be exempt from sanctions resulting from other policy violations committed while under the influence of alcohol or other drugs.
 Students will be expected to take responsibility for any negative impact their behaviors had on others or the environment (e.g., property damage).